By Rhoda, Guest Blogger, Southern Hospitality

 I love cottage gardens, but my front yard is not really conducive to this look, so I will do a variation of several types of plants and shrubs around the yard, concentrating on the foundation plants around the house and also under the front trees.

 There is no denying the power of landscaping and how much it changes the curb appeal of a home.
 Textures and colors in landscaping are such an important part of enhancing a home from the outside.
 You can decorating a home on the inside, but don’t forget the outside too.
 Your outdoor areas need decorating too!

 Hydrangeas are so old South and I have also long loved impatiens and have had them at every house I’ve lived in.
 Foundations plants of green shrubs are a good way to ground the front yard.
 Mixing up those textures and greens are so exciting!

 I cannot wait to get started on the outside of my house, decorating and planting with plants.
 I have a pretty good green thumb and I know that adding plants to my front yard along with curving beds and even some garden ornaments later on, will completely change the exterior of my house for the better.
 Now that I’m finished with the inside, it’s time to move outdoors this Spring.

 I can’t wait!

 More hardy plants to think about for basic landscaping (from top box down), the Bronze Beauty Cleyera is a great foundation plant and pretty texture and color too.
-October Magic camellia is also a great choice for plants in the South.
+October Magic Camellias are a great choice for plants in the South.
 Camellias are SO very Southern!
-Next, hollies are also a Southern staple and Robin Holly has those pretty red berries that we all love.
-Gardenia Jubliation grows compactly and reblooms through Fall.
+Next, hollies are also a Southern staple, and Robin Holly has those pretty red berries that we all love.
+Gardenia Jubilation grows compactly and reblooms through Fall.
 Nothing smells more sweet than a Gardenia in the South.